 6) Five eventual Triple Crown winners have run in the Wood.
 Gallant Fox (1930), Count Fleet (1943), Assault (1946), and Seattle Slew (1977) all won the Wood.
 In 1973, Secretariat finished third behind Angle Light (his stablemate) and Sham.

 7) One of the most impressive Wood winners in history was Bellamy Road, who in 2005 trounced his competition by 17 1/2 lengths and set the current stakes record of 1:47.1.
 Bellamy Road finished seventh as the favorite in that year’s Derby.

-8) In the last 12 years, four winners of the Wood did not start in the Kentucky Derby: Buddha (2002), I Want Revenge (2009) and Eskendereya (2010), Toby’s Corner (2011).
+8) Since 2000, four winners of the Wood did not start in the Kentucky Derby: Buddha (2002), I Want Revenge (2009) and Eskendereya (2010), Toby’s Corner (2011).
 Buddha and I Want Revenge were entered but scratched from the race on Derby day due to injury.

 9) Trainer Sunny Jim Fitzsimmons won seven runnings of the Wood.
 His first victory came in 1930 with Gallant Fox and the last in 1957 with Bold Ruler, sire of Secretariat.
 Fitzsimmons won four straight from 1936 to 1939.

 10) From 1944 to 1958, Jockey Eddie Arcaro won nine editions of the Wood Memorial.
 The jockey with second highest total wins is Angel Cordero, Jr. with four.